karmab/kcli-ztp/docs/index.rst

 Virtual Masters preparation
 ===========================

-In this section, we install and configure sushy-tools, which is an utility aimed at emulating redfish when interacting with virtual machines.
+In this section, we install and configure ksushy, which is part of kcli and allows to use redfish calls when interacting with virtual machines.

 Launch the following command: